greeniot/CC3200-Sample/README.md

 bool httpGetRequest(char* hostname, char* path);
 ```

 We just pass in a hostname, e.g., *httpbin.org*, and a path.
 In our case we choose `/bytes/4` to obtain 4 random bytes.
 The source code for the handling function looks close to the code shown below.
+Many of the used functions come form the *SimpleLink* library and you can look them up in the excellent [documentation](http://software-dl.ti.com/ecs/cc31xx/APIs/public/cc32xx_simplelink/latest/html/index.html).

 ```C
 #include <Energia.h>